xcollantes/loggio/README.md

 Remember `--recursive` for submodules.

-### If you clone without --recursive
+If you clone without --recursive:

-This project uses the `service_common` submodule which needs to be initialized:

-`service_common` must be maintained since Python import statements don't work work hyphens.

 ```bash
 git submodule update --init --recursive